Generic name: esmolol [ ES-moe-lol ]

 Dosage form: intravenous solution (10 mg/mL; 20 mg/mL)

 Drug classes: Cardioselective beta blockers, Group II antiarrhythmics

 Esmolol is a beta-blocker that is used to help keep the heart beating normally in people with certain heart rhythm disorders of the atrium (the upper chambers of the heart that allow blood to flow into the heart).
 Esmolol is used in people with atrial fibrillation or atrial flutter.

 Esmolol is also used during surgery to help regulate blood pressure and heart rate.

 Esmolol may also be used for purposes not listed in this medication guide.

 You should not be treated with esmolol if you have a serious heart condition ("sick sinus syndrome" or "AV block"), very slow heartbeats, heart failure, pulmonary hypertension, or if you are receiving certain IV heart or blood pressure medications.

-In an emergency situation it may not be possible to tell your caregivers about your health conditions.
-Make sure any doctor caring for you afterward knows you have received esmolol.
+In an emergency, you may not be able to tell caregivers about your health conditions.
+Make sure any doctor caring for you afterward knows you received esmolol.

 Before taking this medicine